bryanmayer/Polio-SIV-Model/README.md

 # run_model.py

-This file will run the model and output a figure showing the prevalence over time (in Output_figures).
+This file will run the model and output a figure (this will require pylab) showing the prevalence over time (in Output_figures).
 Parameters can be edited in the load_parameters.py file (see next section)
 This can be run in bash using:

     >>> python run_model.py

 This is a very simple implementation of the model.
 The initial values (Code/Input_data/example_initial.txt) are given for a contact rate of 160.
 If you change the contact rate  (absent vaccination) then the compartment populations will change: there will be oscillatory behavior before a new steady state is reached.
-To account for this, the model can be simulated without vaccine first, then the steady state values can be saved as the new initial value (change storeOut to 1 in runModel.py, this will store Code/Input_data/new_initial_values.txt).
+To account for this, the model can be simulated without vaccination first, then the steady state values can be saved as the new initial value (change storeOut to 1 in runModel.py, this will store Code/Input_data/new_initial_values.txt).
 You can either edit the run_model.py file to point to the new initial value text file or change its name to example_initial.txt.

 Alternatively, a large pre-vaccination period can be chosen (a large vaccine_start_date, usually greater than 100 years to be safe) to allow for steady state to be reached.